Georgia State Route 300

 State Route 300 (SR 300, also called the Georgia–Florida Parkway), is a 107 mi state highway in the southern part of the U.S. state of Georgia.
 Its southern terminus is at the Florida state line south-southeast of Thomasville, where the roadway continues as US 19/SR 57.
 This is also the southern terminus of SR 3, with which US 19 and SR 300 travel concurrently through the southern part of the state.
 Its northern terminus is at Interstate 75 (I-75) in Cordele.
+It bears no relation to the pre-1983 highway in Central Georgia.

 This is the second state route in Georgia to carry the SR 300 designation.
 The earlier one, in a different part of the state, was much shorter, traveling from Monticello to a point 20.3 mi northeast of Monticello (and about 6 mi north of Eatonton), and existed from the 1960s to the 1980s.

 Route description

 Florida to Albany

 SR 300 begins at the Florida state line, where it is concurrent with US 19.
 On the Florida side of the state line, US 19 is concurrent with Florida State Road 57 (SR 57, which is unsigned), and is known as the Florida–Georgia Parkway.
 At the state line, SR 3 and SR 300 begin.
 US 19/SR 3/SR 300 head northwest until they enter Thomasville.
 In the city, they intersect US 84/SR 38, which head east to Valdosta.
 Here, they join the concurrency.
 Also, this intersection marks the eastern terminus of US 84 Business/SR 38 Business.
 Farther to the northwest, the five routes intersect US 319/SR 35, where US 84/SR 38 depart to the west, along with SR 3 Alternate (SR 3 Alt.).
 In Meigs, SR 111 intersects the concurrency, along with the northern terminus of SR 3 Alt.
 In Camilla, the highways have intersections with SR 37 and SR 112, and curve to make a slight jog to the northeast until they reach Albany.